mohyaz11/OptimumSetupBook/manuscript/FeatureBranchDeployments.md

 Octopus Deploy adopts a modified version of SemVer, but we're not as strict as SemVer.
 Octopus Deploy implements a number of its requirements.
 This includes support for pre-release text after the version number (IE 2018.1.9-PreRelease or 1.0.0.0-PreRelease).
 We will make use of that pre-release text.
 This will be for both the package version as well as the release number.

-We will also create a version rule for this channel so it only accepts packages with pre-release text.
+We will also create a version rule for this channel so, it only accepts packages with pre-release text.

 ![](images/featurebranches-versionrules.png)